-TASK OBJECTIVE: To further explore stakeholders' aspirations for the future of the region through discussion of the portfolio
+TASK OBJECTIVE: To further explore stakeholders' aspirations for the future of the region through discussion of the portfolio of images of the local region.

 TASK OUTPUTS: A distilled set of images accompanied by their interpretations through discussion of the images.